axiom-data-science/portal-docs/overview.rst

 3. The entire contents of that folder and any subfolder therein will then be displayed in its native file format within the catalog of the portal, where public users can view and download the data and associated metadata.

 .. note:: Visualizing these data files within the data map requires processing by Axiom Data Science to be made available.
 Processing time varies as a function of data format and complexity.

+For more details on how to contribute data via the Research Workspace, please see the :ref:`contribute-data-how-to` page.

+For more details on how to search datasets from the Research Workspace, please see the :ref:`search-project-data-how-to` page.

 .. .. _data-dois-overview: